mDjeee/star-wars/README.md

 # StarWars

-Deploy of the app is accessable via this link: [https://star-wars-mdjeee.netlify.app/](https://star-wars-mdjeee.netlify.app/){:target="_blank"}
+Deploy of the app is accessable via this link: <a href="https://star-wars-mdjeee.netlify.app/" target="_blank">Link</a>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.